Alan Mehdizadeh

 Alan Mehdizadeh (الان مهدیزاده; born 4 September 1982) is a British-Iranian actor, appearing on stage and screen.
 He has recently played the role of Monk in Graham Moore's The Outfit.
 He played the role of Don in the West End musical, Kinky Boots.

-He is also a talent agent, and runs London-based agency Avenue Management.
+He is also a talent agent, and runs London-based agency Avenue Agents.

 Early life

 Alan Mehdizadeh was born in Hastings, East Sussex.
 His father is Iranian, and his mother is English.
 He is the eldest of 4 siblings.

 His early career started at the Questors Theatre in Ealing, where he appeared in a youth production of 'Godspell', when he was 14.
 He then went on to perform at the Regent's Park Open Air Theatre in a production of 'Watership Down', where he played Cowslip.
 He also regularly appeared in popular BBC children's programme 'Grange Hill'.

 Education

 Mehdizadeh graduated from the University of Wales, Aberystwyth in 2007 (where he read Drama).